Laravel 10 One to One Eloquent Relationship Tutorial

 Defining The Inverse Of The Relationship

-Next, we will create model for phones table.
+Next, you need model file for phones table.

 <?php